dmbarbour/wikilon/docs/ApplicationModel.md

 # Application Models for Awelon Project

-The conventional, mainstream "application model" is a detached process that will effectfully access and manipulate external data and services, perhaps registering itself with a network service to listen for external requests.
-We observe this process only indirectly through its effects on shared stateful resources.
-Awelon could easily follow convention, e.g. by modeling monadic IO or a message-passing process.
-But my ultimate goal for Awelon project is to unify programming and user experiences.
-To that end, the "detached" process seems a poor fit.
-Application state should be visible and accessible.
+The conventional, mainstream "application model" is a detached process that interacts with shared services and data.
+Awelon could easily follow convention, e.g. modeling monadic IO or a message-passing process.
+But my goal for Awelon project is to unify programming and user experiences, to make sharing and composition easy.
+To that end, the detached process seems a poor fit, being inaccessible and invisible.

-An intriguing feature of [Awelon language](AwelonLang.md) is that, due to rewrite semantics, we can always "save" process state as an Awelon program to simplify debugging or distribution.
-We could save process state into a dictionary, for example, to provide sufficient context to interpret it.
+An intriguing feature of [Awelon language](AwelonLang.md) is that, due to rewrite semantics, process state corresponds to an Awelon program.
+We can render a program for debugging, serialize it for distribution, or save it to our dictionary for durability.
+We can feasibly model active jobs as embedded within a dictionary.

-        /myDict/ secureHash
-        :job-1123 myDict/[process state is recorded here]
+        :job-1123 [process state is recorded here]

-An external agent could then "run" the jobs in our dictionary, executing requested effects, addending inputs, and saving the updated process state.
-This does provide a fair level of visibility and access.
-For example, we can easily checkpoint or share the process, or kill the task by deleting the job word, or directly inject messages or modify states, or change some of the code it's running against.
-We can feasibly support useful real-time views like, "how would the process reply to this message?" without risk of influencing that process's state:
+Presumably, an external agent would find available jobs, perform requested operations (such as sending e-mail or fetching HTML), then compute the next process state.
+It might run many steps between saving process states.
+Besides maintaining the process over time and viewing its state in a debugger, we could capture checkpoints or probe uncommitted sample messages.

-        :view-example job-1123 [example-message] send
+        :my-view job-1123 [sample message] send

-However, I believe we could do better than this by more broadly embracing the use of dictionaries for representing application state.
-Instead of centralized process state, we could feasibly model structured application state in our dictionaries.
-For example, REPLs and iPython-inspired "notebook" applications could feasibly be directly encoded in a dictionary.
+Thus, even for a relatively conventional process model, we could improve visibility and accessibility.
+However, I believe we can do even better by representing 'applications' as structured objects within a dictionary.
+This results in very RESTful applications with deeply accessible state.
+For example, REPLs and iPython-inspired "notebook" applications could be encoded in a dictionary using a word per logical line:

         :repl-1473-0 initial-state
         :repl-1473-1 repl-1473-0 command2